jennifer-cristine12/100-days-of-java/README.md

  - Day 10
    - using switch to determine a grade (a, b, c, d, f)
  - Day 11
    - using for, do while and while to show the sum of each number from 1 to n
+ - Day 12
+   - check the size of a String
+   -  concatenate two Strings
+   -  check if one String is equal to another
+   -  convert the String to uppercase
+   -  remove unnecessary spaces from a String
+   -  extract a piece of a String
+   -  split a String into several words (similar to token generation done by Python)
+   -  invert a String
+   -  check if there is a String inside another